jrmhx/leetcode/README.md

-# Config Profile for C++ DS&A Practices With VSC LeeCode Extension and
+# Config Profile for C++ DS&A Practices With VSC LeeCode Extension

 ## Features